 Things To Do in The Bronx

 If you want to explore many cultures but don’t have the money to travel the world, explore the Bronx.
 Simply walking through the Bronx is an adventure all its own.
-An easy way to begin your journey is to take one of the free Bronx Trolleys, which travels throughout the borough, to survey the possibilities.
+An easy way to begin your journey is to take the free Bronx Culture Trolley, which travels throughout the borough, to survey the possibilities.